DataDog/integrations-extras/cloudaeye/README.md

 ### Installation

-- Search for CloudAEye in the integrations page.
+- Search for `CloudAEye` in the datadog integrations page.

 - Click on **Install Integration** button.

-- Once installed, click on **Connect Accounts** button which will take you to the [CloudAEye integrations page][1] (Side Navigation Drawer => Integrations => Datadog).
+- On successful installation, click on the **Connect Accounts** button upon which you will be redirected to the Integrations page on CloudAEye console (Side Menu > Integrations > Datadog).

-- Add a Datadog integration.
-You may have to create your CloudAEye account if you don't have one.
+- To integrate your datadog account with CloudAEye, you will need to provide the following details

+  - `Site`: Select the datadog site where your observability data is located. **Ex: US1-East**.
+Read more about datadog sites [here](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site)

+  - `API Key`: An API key helps us uniquely identify the organization.
+To create a new API key in Datadog console, navigate to **Organization Settings > API Keys** and then create a new API Key for CloudAEye integration.
+Once created copy that key and provide it here.
+Read more about API Key [here](https://docs.datadoghq.com/account_management/api-app-keys/)

+  - `Application Key`: In addition to an API key, we need an Application Key to programmatically access your data.
+To create a new Application key in Datadog console, navigate to **Organization Settings > Application Keys** and then created a new Application key (with **scope set to read-only** in all sections).
+Once created copy that key and provide it here.
+Read more about Application Key [here](https://docs.datadoghq.com/account_management/api-app-keys/)

-- Once the keys are populated, your Datadog account will get connected to the CloudAEye.
+- Once the required keys are populated, click `Test Connection` to test your your Datadog account integration with CloudAEye.
+A success message indicates that your integration is successful.
 ### Configuration

 Once integrated, begin exploring your logs, metrics, and traces data in the CloudAEye dashboard.
 Some of the most useful features are: